4.8 Initial Child Protection Conferences

 - Strategy Discussion or where more than one has taken place, of the Strategy Discussion at which the Section 47 Enquiry was initiated; or

-Any such delay must have written authorisation from the of the Children's Services Social Care Head of Service (including reasons for the delay) who must arrange to notify all relevant agencies of the delay and ensure that risks to the child are monitored and an interim plan is in place to safeguard the child.
+Any such delay must have written authorisation from the Children's Services Service Manager (including reasons for the delay) who must arrange to notify all relevant agencies of the delay and ensure that risks to the child are monitored and an interim plan is in place to safeguard the child.

 The conference should consist of the smallest number of people consistent with effective case management, but the following should normally be invited:

-- Parents and those with Parental Responsibility and /or family members;
+- Parents and those with Parental Responsibility and/or relevant family members;

-- The child and/or his/her representative or Advocate where deemed to be age appropriate;
+- The child and/or his/her representative or Advocate where deemed to be age appropriate (See 8.1);

 - The child's social worker and first line manager;